pvlib/pvlib-python/docs/sphinx/source/comparison_pvlib_matlab.rst

 ****************************

 This document is under construction.
 Please see our
 `PVSC 2014 paper <http://energy.sandia.gov/wp/wp-content/gallery/uploads/PV_LIB_Python_final_SAND2014-18444C.pdf>`_
 and
 `PVSC 2015 abstract <https://github.com/UARENForecasting/pvlib-pvsc2015/blob/master/pvlib_pvsc_42.pdf?raw=true>`_
 for more information.

+The pvlib-python license is BSD 3-clause, the PVLIB\_MATLAB license is ??.

+We want to keep developing the core functionality and algorithms of the Python and MATLAB projects roughly in parallel, but we're not making any promises at this point.
+The PVLIB\_MATLAB and pvlib-python projects are currently developed by different teams that do not regularly work together.
+We hope to grow this collaboration in the future.
+Do not expect feature parity between the libaries, only similarity.

 Here are some of the major differences between the latest pvlib-python build and the original Sandia PVLIB\_Python project, but many of these